aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Daily News/Hindu/2021/January 2021.md

 - [ ]  What is the food security public stocking issue which India is stressing upon WTO to come up with a solution ?
 - [ ]  What is the revised Liquidity Management Framework of RBI ?
 - [ ]  What are follow-on public offers ?

+## 10th January 2021
+- [ ] What is Public Charitable Trusts Act ?
+What is its relation with PM-CARES Fund ?
+- [ ] What protection does CM have against civil/criminal cases/convictions during his tenure ?
+- [ ] What is a house motion petition ?
+- [ ] What are the reasons behind recent hospital fire-accidents, How can such incidents be avoided in future ?
+- [ ] | #dictionary : proscribe ?
+- [ ] What is union's Sand-Mining Policy ?
+- [ ] | #dictionary : disparagement ?
+- [ ] | #dictionary : alluding ?
+- [ ] | #data : Public Procurement accounts for an average 15% of GDP globally & in India it is 30% with central govt. accounting for major chunk
+- [ ] What is NM-QTA mission ?
+- [ ] What is the current state of Quantum technology development in India wrt to the world ?

+## 11th January 2021
+- [ ] What is the significance of Dharani Portal ?
+- [ ] What are palaeo-proterozoic carbonaceous phyllite rocks ?
+- [ ] Vanadium deposits of China > Russia > South Africa
+- [ ] | #dictionary : prune ?
+- [ ] What is the significance of Chandanakkudam celebrations ?
+- [ ] What can be expected from to be drafted National Employment Policy ?
+- [ ] What was the tuff b/w Qatar & Saudi Arbaia ?
+- [ ] Which countries are the member states of Gulf Cooperation Council ?

+## 12th January 2021
+- [ ] What is the significance of Kochi-Koottanad-Mangaluru LNG pipeline ?
+- [ ] What is Heritage Conservation Committee ?
+- [ ] | #national-parks : Vedanthangal Bird Sanctuary ?
+- [ ] What is the legality of writ appeal filed by SEC against the court's order on stay GP elections ?
+- [ ] Ar large farmers included in PM-KISAN Scheme ? from when ?
+- [ ] | #map : Dzukou Valley ?
+- [ ] What is Article - 51(A) ?
+- [ ] | #dictionary : clandestine ?
+- [ ] What is RBI's Financial Stability Report ?
+- [ ] | #dictionary : apprise ?
+- [ ] What +ve/-ve changes did the single window clearing system in commercial coal mining has brought ?
+- [ ] Is mining state/union/concurrent subject ?
+- [ ] | #dictionary : ab-initio ?

+## 13th January 2021
+- [ ] | #traditions : Magh Bihu ?
+- [ ] What are the rules against detention by NIA under UAPA ?
+What are the special power of NIA under UAPA ?
+- [ ] | #dictionary : contraband ?
+- [ ] | #dictionary : averment ?
+- [ ] | #dictionary : delinquency ?
+- [ ] What is the airbubble agreement b/w nations for aircraft movement ?
+- [ ] | #data : 22% of creative sector is forecast to lose more than 75% of annual income
+- [ ] | #dictionary : abridge ?
+- [ ] What are the requirement to be declared as leader of opposition ?
+- [ ] What is headline inflation ?
+Wht is core inflation ?
+- [ ] What are the functions of Securities Apellate Tribunal ?
+Who is its authority ?
+What is its mandate ?

+## 14th January 2021
+- [ ]